 The Arden Forest C of E Multi Academy Trust, has Church of England Articles but is not exclusive to C of E Schools.
 The vision and values of the MAT underpin what we do and we therefore look to schools that share these values and who will support the collaborative working approach to promote them for the benefit of everyone; children, parents and staff.

-We advocate a holistic approach to education, we are not just academic focused but how we can work together to develop children with the values and virtues they need to be the responsible citizens of the future.
+We advocate a holistic approach to education.
+We work together to develop children with the values and virtues they need to be the responsible citizens of the future.